PennLINC/xcpEngine/docs/containers/index.rst

 if you are using ``xcpengine-docker`` or ``xcpengine-singularity``.
 They are here in case you need to run them manually**

-.. _singularity:
+.. _singularity_:

-Using xcpEngine with Singularity
+Using xcpEngine with Singularity_
 ---------------------------------

 The easiest way to get started with xcpEngine on a HPC system is